Realistic Full-Body Anonymization with Surface-Guided GANs: Introduction

 \section{Introduction}

-State-of-the-art computer vision methods require a substantial amount of data, but collecting this data without anonymization would violate privacy regulations in several regions.
-Recent work reflects that generative adversarial networks (GANs) \cite{goodfellow2014generative} can realistically anonymize faces, where the anonymized datasets perform similarly to the original for future computer vision development.
-However, these methods \cite{sun2018natural,hukkelaas2019DeepPrivacy,maximov2020ciagan} focus solely on face anonymization, leaving several primary (\eg ears, gait \cite{Jain2008handbookOfBiometrics}) and soft identifiers (\eg gender) on the human body untouched.
+Privacy regulations constitute a significant obstacle against using image data taken in public for training computer vision algorithms.
+Recent work reflects that generative adversarial networks (GANs) \cite{hukkelaas2019DeepPrivacy,maximov2020ciagan,sun2018natural} can realistically anonymize faces, where the anonymized datasets perform similarly to the original for future computer vision development.
+However, these methods \cite{hukkelaas2019DeepPrivacy,maximov2020ciagan,sun2018natural} focus solely on face anonymization, leaving several primary identifiers(\eg ears \cite{Jain2008handbookOfBiometrics}) and soft identifiers (\eg gender) on the human body untouched.

 Generative adversarial networks are great at synthesizing high-resolution images in many domains, including humans \cite{karras2019style}.
-Despite this success, previous work on full-body generative modeling focus on simplified tasks, such as motion transfer \cite{chan2019everybody}, pose transfer \cite{balakrishnan2018synthesizing,li2019dense}, garment swapping \cite{han2018viton}, or rendering a body with known 3D structure of the scene \cite{weng2020vid2actor}.
-These methods do not directly apply to in-the-wild anonymization, as the model has to ensure that the generated human figure is consistent with the environment of the scene.
-As far as we know, our work is the first to address the task of synthesizing humans into in-the-wild images without simplifying the task (\eg having a source texture to transfer, or known 3D structure of the scene) \footnote{Although, we note that CIAGAN \cite{maximov2020ciagan} ablates their method for low-resolution human synthesis.}.
+Despite this success, previous work on full-body generative modeling focuses on simplified tasks, such as motion transfer \cite{chan2019everybody}, pose transfer \cite{balakrishnan2018synthesizing,li2019dense}, garment swapping \cite{han2018viton}, or rendering a body with known 3D structure of the scene \cite{weng2020vid2actor}.
+These methods do not directly apply to in-the-wild anonymization, as they do not handle variations in the background.
+As far as we know, our work is the first to address the task of synthesizing humans into in-the-wild images without simplifying the task (\eg having a source texture to transfer, known 3D structure of the scene, or assuming a static background) \footnote{Although, we note that CIAGAN \cite{maximov2020ciagan} ablates their method for low-resolution human synthesis.}.

+Our contributions address the unexplored and challenging task of full-body anonymization for in-the-wild images.
+Our goal is to ensure the privacy of the anonymized individual; thus, we pose the anonymization task as an image inpainting problem.
+Modeling anonymization as image inpainting has stronger privacy guarantees than previous human synthesis methods, which rely on a source body texture or the original identity.